mattjmcnaughton/personal-k8s/applications/alertmanager/README.md

 we are able to implement those, we'll use port-forwarding: `kubectl port-forward svc/prometheus 9093:9093`.

+We derivate from our normal guideline of doing base64 secret encoding via helm templates because we are templating an entire yaml file, which is a pain.
+See the Notes section below for more info.

 ## Notes

 We based this code on the manifests in [CoreOS'